impressible-wp/wordpress-ci/example/combined_test/README.md

             wpci-cmd wp install polylang
             wpci-cmd wp activate polylang

-            # Your test may access the Wordpress CI's URL with this environment variable
+            # Your test may access the WordPress CI's URL with this environment variable
-            echo "Wordpress is accessible here: $WORDPRESS_CI_URL"
+            echo "WordPress is accessible here: $WORDPRESS_CI_URL"

             # Running "client-side" commands in GitHub Actions runner
             composer install
             composer run test
 ```

-## Credentails for the Wordpress Admin User
+## Credentails for the WordPress Admin User

-By default, Wordpress CI container will do an unattended installation of the wordpress with
+By default, WordPress CI container will do an unattended installation of the wordpress with
 one admin account:

 - Username: admin